josephkirk/SandboxToyProjects/README.md

 ![windsim](docs/windsim.gif)

 ### [N-Body Simulation](./NBody)
-A high-performance gravitational N-body simulation using the **Barnes-Hut** algorithm. (main code is from https://github.com/DeadlockCode/barnes-hut , credit to the author)
+A high-performance gravitational N-body simulation using the **Barnes-Hut** algorithm. (main simulation code was taken from https://github.com/DeadlockCode/barnes-hut , credit to the author)
 - **Simulation**: Written in **Rust**, parallelized with **Rayon** for high-throughput physics.
 - **Visualization**: Built in **Zig** with **Raylib**, using low-level **rlgl** calls for rendering 100k+ bodies at 144+ FPS.
 - **Interop**: Zig-Rust FFI with a thin C-compatible API.